 However, botulism is very rare among healthy adults and older children.
 As the body ages, the gut develops enough to stop the botulinum spores from growing.

 That said, if you experience side effects such as nausea, vomiting and diarrhea soon after eating raw honey, you should see your doctor immediately.

 Note that regular honey may also contain Clostridium botulinum spores.
-This means babies, children under one and pregnant women should also avoid it.
+This means babies or children under one year old should also avoid it.

-Summary While raw honey is safe for healthy adults, it can be dangerous for infants and pregnant women.
+Summary While raw honey is safe for healthy adults, it can be dangerous for infants.
 It may contain spores of the bacteria Clostridium botulinum, which can grow in the gut of developing infants.

 When it comes to choosing the healthiest honey, you should look for one that is raw.

 Raw honeys are not pasteurized and bypass filtration, a process that may reduce its nutrients.

 A great variety of raw and unfiltered honey is available on Amazon.